 Low D levels may contribute to poor bone health — including osteopenia and osteoporosis — and serious injury from falls, especially in the elderly, according to comprehensive research published August 2015 in the Singapore Medical Journal.
 But the fix isn't quite as simple as just taking more vitamin D: Daily doses of 10,000 IU did not improve bone health compared to 4,000 or 400 IU in a three-year study of 311 older adults published in JAMA in August 2019.

 A chronic deficiency in vitamin D is associated with increased risk of cancer, type 2 diabetes and other immune system disorders, notes the February 2016 report in The Clinical Biochemist Reviews.
 And vitamin D may play a role in the prevention and treatment of some other chronic disorders, including hypertension and diabetes.

-But, on a brighter note, taking vitamin D supplements has been shown to help those who are ill with cancer.
+And on another brighter note, taking vitamin D supplements has been shown to help those who are ill with cancer.
 Research from Michigan State University published in June 2019 determined that supplemental vitamin D, taken in adequate amounts for at least three years, significantly lowered the risk of death among those with cancer compared to those that took a placebo.
 The study was based on information from more than 79,000 patients.